+Optional Checks and Warnings

+A DFDL processor that only implements a DFDL parser does not have to perform Schema Definition Error checking for properties that are solely used when unparsing, though it is recommended that it does so for portability reasons.

+A DFDL processor that does not implement some optional features does not have to check properties or annotations required by those optional features but MUST issue a warning that an unrecognized property or annotation has been encountered.

+A DFDL processor MUST NOT check global element declarations nor type or group definitions as they may legitimately be incomplete due to properties intended to be supplied based on scoping rules and the context at the point of use.
+There are two exceptions to this, which MUST be checked:

+Global simple type definitions that are referenced by the dfdl:prefixLengthType property

+Global element declarations that are the document root.

+Some situations suggest likely errors, but a DFDL processor cannot be certain.
+In these situations, a DFDL processor MAY issue warnings to assist a DFDL schema author in identifying likely errors.
+An important case of this is when the DFDL processor encounters a schema component and annotation where there are explicitly properties that are not relevant to the component as defined.
+Depending on the specifics of the component and property the DFDL processor MUST take certain actions.
+If the:

+Property is not applicable to the component's DFDL annotation.

+Schema definition error.
+Example is lengthKind on xs:sequence.

+However, for these situations, the DFDL processor MAY take certain actions:

+Property is not applicable because of simple type.

+Warning (optional).
+Example is calendarPatternKind on xs:string.

+Property is not applicable because of another DFDL property setting.

+Warning (optional).
+Example is binaryNumberRep when representation is text.

+Invalid value for a property that is unused or ignored.

+Warning (optional).
+Example is dfdl:lengthKind is not ‘explicit’ but dfdl:length is an expression and that expression contains invalid syntax.

 DFDL Processing Introduction

 A DFDL Parser is an application or code library that takes as input:

-A DFDL annotated schema
+A DFDL annotated XML schema

 A data stream

-It is able to use the DFDL schema description to interpret the data stream and realize the DFDL Information Model. information set could then be written out (for example it could be realized as an XML text string) or it could be accessed by an application through an API (for example, a DOM-like tree could be created in memory for access by applications).
+It uses the DFDL schema description to interpret the data stream and realize the DFDL Information Set.
+If successful the data stream is said to be well-formed for the data format described by the DFDL Schema.
+The information set could then be written out (for example it could be realized as an XML or JSON text string) or it could be accessed by an application through an API (for example, a DOM-like tree could be created in memory for access by applications).

 Symmetrically, there is a notion of a DFDL Unparser.
-The unparser works from an instance of the DFDL Information Model, a DFDL annotated schema and writes out to a target data stream in the appropriate representation formats.
+The unparser works from an instance of the DFDL Information Set, a DFDL annotated schema and writes out to a target data stream in the appropriate representation formats.

 Often both parser and unparser would be implemented in the same body of software and so we do not always distinguish them.
 Collectively they are called a DFDL Processor.
-The parser and unparser may, of course, be different bodies of software.
-Conforming DFDL processors may implement only a parser, because the unparser is an optional feature of DFDL.
+The parser and unparser MAY, of course, be different bodies of software.
+Conforming DFDL processors MAY implement only a parser, because the unparser is an optional feature of DFDL.

 Parser Overview

 The DFDL logical parser is a recursive-descent parser having guided, but potentially unbounded look ahead that is used to resolve points of uncertainty.
 A DFDL parser reads a specification (the DFDL schema) and it recursively walks down and up the schema as it processes the data.
-This is done in a manner consistent with the scoping of properties and variables described in Section 8 Property Scoping.
+This is done in a manner consistent with the scoping of properties and variables described in Section 8 Property Scoping and DFDL Schema Checking.